zenmonkeykstop/qubes-doc.rtd/user/templates/templates.rst

 installation of packages, and nothing more, so it should never get a chance to actually run ``/usr/bin/firefox`` and get infected from it, in case it was compromised.
-Also, some of your more trusted app qubes would have networking restrictions enforced by the `firewall qube </doc/firewall/>`__, and again they should not fear this proverbial ``/usr/bin/firefox`` being potentially buggy and easy to compromise.
+Also, some of your more trusted app qubes would have networking restrictions enforced by the :doc:`firewall qube </user/security-in-qubes/firewall>`, and again they should not fear this proverbial
+``/usr/bin/firefox`` being potentially buggy and easy to compromise.

    But why trust Fedora?